-Preface
+MRS Preface

-- Most of today's lecture covers stuff that is already implemented in the Matrix. - The goal of this presentation is to increase your understanding of what's already there, and how to have your code interact with it. - In a few isolated instances, you may find a need to code some of this.
+- Most of today's lecture covers stuff that is already implemented in the Matrix. - The goal of this presentation is to increase your understanding of what's already there, and how to have your code interact with it. - In the near term, you'll need to be able to look at the semantic representations and understand them. - In later labs, you'll also be working on compositionality.